bernii/embedded-graphics-framebuf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This library is a Rust implementation of framebuffer approach that is often used when driving hardware displays.
 The goal is to perform bulk-write of all the screen pixels at once, avoiding multiple individual updates that could lead to screen flickering.
+Of course, this leads to more data traffic to the display, as also the pixels which didn't change are updated.

 This library has been designed to work with Rust's embedded-graphics library.